-- The OPTIMA Code Be Safe, Be Respectful, Be A Learner - Our school motto, 'Nil Sed Optima' Nothing But The Best - Restorative Practice - Positive Education
+- The OPTIMA Code Be Safe, Be Respectful, Be A Learner

+- Our school motto, 'Nil Sed Optima' Nothing But The Best

+- Being a Red Rise Every Day Stronger

+- Restorative Practice

+- Positive Education

 The development of the Palm Beach Currumbin State High School Student Code of Conduct is an opportunity to explain the PBL framework with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
 The language and expectations of PBL can be used in any environment, including the home setting for students.
 Doing everything we can do to set students up for success is a shared goal of every parent and school staff member.